 For many homeowners in the Phoenix metropolitan area, one tub in the home is plenty.
-The second tub, often in a guest bathroom or used by older children, takes up significant space and–let’s be honest–wastes water when used.
+The second tub, often in a guest bathroom or used by older children, take up significant space and–let’s be honest–wastes water when used.
 If you’re wondering what the typical bathtub to shower conversion cost is, please continue reading.

 Tub to Shower Conversion Cost